AtiqulHaque/room-reservation/README.md

 **Instruction**

-If you have installed docker and docker compose  in your pc then just goto the project root folder then run this command
+If you have installed docker and docker compose  in your pc then after clone the project just goto the project root folder then run this command

 ./setup